 Volunteers have always made up an important part of our community: from assisting school students prepare for university, to helping establish a museum and heritage collection, to hosting campus tours.

-This National Volunteer Week (9-15 May) we share eight (ok, seven) great reasons to be a volunteer, and the advantages that you might not have thought of before.
+This National Volunteer Week (15 – 21 May) we share eight (okay, seven) great reasons to be a volunteer, and the advantages that you might not have thought of before.

 All our volunteers should feel great about themselves because they help the University achieve its research and community service goals.
 But their work also has a positive impact on Australia’s economy.

-In 2010, 6.1 million Australians volunteered their time.
-If they had been paid the average wage, it would have amounted to $25.4 billion.
+In 2022, 26.7 per cent of Australians volunteered their time.
 Volunteers make a big dollar difference to organisations, communities and people.
 The University just wouldn’t be the same place without them.

 Graduate Nicky Ringland (BA(LANG) ’08 GradDipComp ’09) experiences the feel good factor firsthand by volunteering for the University’s National Computer Science School where she helps run a number of programs for school students.
 This includes the Girls’ Programming Network, which runs free workshops for girls interested in computer science and coding.

 "It's really rewarding to see students get excited about the things I'm passionate about.
 I definitely feel like my efforts are worthwhile when I hear students say that my programs were a big part of what got them to where they are now," Ms Ringland said.

 "The biggest compliment though is watching my former students become my peers, volunteering by my side, and making an even bigger difference."